-Since many of the causes of teeth shifting are related to dental conditions or missing teeth, making sure you address underlying dental problems is essential.
+Since many of the causes of teeth shifting are related to dental conditions or missing teeth, ensuring you address underlying dental problems is essential.
 If you have a missing tooth, an implant can prevent your remaining teeth from shifting.
 If you have regular jaw and mouth pain or suffer from TMJ, working with your dentist to prevent clenching and grinding can prevent misalignment.

 Preventing conditions like gum disease is another step to avoid experiencing misalignment.
 Understanding how to prevent teeth shifting means taking actions to practice proper oral hygiene.
 Brushing and flossing remove harmful bacteria and food particles that can cause plaque and tartar.

-Make a Dental Appointment Today
+Make a Dental Appointment Today with Splendid Dental Bellaire

 If you are wondering how to prevent teeth shifting, chances are you are experiencing misalignment or other cosmetic issues.
 Teeth shift for a variety of reasons, ranging from poor dental hygiene to conditions like TMJ.
-Making sure that you follow-up with your dentist on at least an annual basis ensures that signs of shifting are identified early when treatment options are less invasive.
+Ensuring that you follow-up with your dentist on at least an annual basis ensures that signs of shifting are identified early when treatment options are less invasive.